I will die on this hill—everyone should have a hobby.

 Not another goal.
 Not another thing to master, optimize, or monetize.
 A real hobby.
 Something to do simply because it’s interesting.
 Something that exists outside of achievement.

-Somewhere along the way, many adults stopped doing things just because they felt good.
+Somewhere along the way, many adults stopped doing things that just felt good and fun.
 We got busy.
 Responsible.
 Efficient.
 Everything started needing a purpose.
 If we were going to invest time in something, it had to “count.”
 It had to improve us in some measurable way.
-But hobbies don’t count in that way.
+Now, hobbies count, but in a different way.
 And that’s exactly their value.

 A hobby gives your brain a break from constant evaluation.